cxa/UIMenuItem-CXAImageSupport/README.md

 The method names describe all.
 For simple usage, the only step is to set a image to the menu item.
 For advance usage, config and set a `settings`.

-    @class CXAImageMenuSettings;
+    @class CXAMenuItemSettings;

     @interface UIMenuItem (CXAImageSupport)

     - (id)cxa_initWithTitle:(NSString *)title action:(SEL)action image:(UIImage *)image;
-    - (id)cxa_initWithTitle:(NSString *)title action:(SEL)action settings:(CXAImageMenuSettings *)settings;
+    - (id)cxa_initWithTitle:(NSString *)title action:(SEL)action settings:(CXAMenuItemSettings *)settings;
     - (void)cxa_setImage:(UIImage *)image;
-    - (void)cxa_setSettings:(CXAImageMenuSettings *)settings;
+    - (void)cxa_setSettings:(CXAMenuItemSettings *)settings;

     @end

     // Uses a settings class instead of NSDictionary to avoid misspelled keys
-    @interface CXAImageMenuSettings : NSObject
+    @interface CXAMenuItemSettings : NSObject

     + (instancetype)settingsWithDictionary:(NSDictionary *)dict;

     @property (nonatomic) UIImage *image;
     @property (nonatomic) BOOL shadowDisabled;
     @property (nonatomic) CGFloat shrinkWidth; // For adjustment item width only, will not be preciouse because menu item will keep its minimun width, it's useful for showing some large amount of menu items without expanding.

     @end